-Thus, primary purposes and goals of the Unit are to: (1) prepare educators for P-12 public, private and parochial schools as identified in the units conceptual framework, (2) who display the characteristics identified in dispositions, (3) who are prepared in proficiencies identified by the Unit which meet the expectations of state and national standards.
-With the addition of graduate studies in education, the purpose of the Unit is further expanded to develop these dispositions and proficiencies as they relate to the professional development of experienced teachers, and through advanced level programs.
+Thus, it is the primary purpose and goal of the Unit to prepare educators for public, private and parochial schools who display the characteristics identified in dispositions, and who are prepared in proficiencies identified by the Unit which meet the expectations of state and national standards.
+With the addition of graduate studies in education, the purpose of the Unit is further expanded to develop these dispositions and proficiencies as they relate to the professional development of experienced teachers, and through advanced level programs that have been identified for future implementation.
 Thus, as stated in the vision for the Unit, the goal of the McKendree College Teacher Education Unit is that it will prepare educators who are able to address the educational needs of the region it serves at all levels.
 In light of this, the Unit purpose and goal is to prepare candidates who meet these outcomes and proficiencies: